 Regular blood pressure checks are the only way to tell if you have high blood pressure since it often creeps up slowly without any warning.
 Watch for free blood pressure screenings throughout the semester.

 Relax your stress away by taking advantage of the weekly chair massages in the wellness center.
-Chair massages are offered every Thursday from 3–5 p.m. in the wellness center (fall and spring semesters only).
+Chair massages are offered every Friday from 11 a.m.–1 p.m. in the wellness center (fall and spring semesters only).
 Registration is on a first come, first served basis.

 Do you know what your cholesterol levels are?
 High cholesterol is one of the major controllable risk factors for coronary artery disease, heart attack, and stroke.
 Watch for free cholesterol screenings throughout the semester.